 With an increasing number of overnight visitors to the area, the tourism industry collectively understood that they must begin to address the need for better directional signage.
 In 2006, the Buncombe County Tourism Development Authority (BCTDA) took a proactive approach to begin the development of a much needed wayfinding program in the Asheville area.
-Following a series of community charrettes, the Asheville Convention & Visitors Bureau, on behalf of the BCTDA, organized a group of stakeholders representing Buncombe County, the City of Asheville, the Asheville Downtown Association, NC Department of Transportation, Asheville Regional Airport, and the Towns of Black Mountain, Weaverville, and Woodfin.
+Following a series of community charrettes, the Explore Asheville Convention & Visitors Bureau, on behalf of the BCTDA, organized a group of stakeholders representing Buncombe County, the City of Asheville, the Asheville Downtown Association, NC Department of Transportation, Asheville Regional Airport, and the Towns of Black Mountain, Weaverville, and Woodfin.

 The aim of the comprehensive wayfinding system is to facilitate wayfinding for visitors and residents throughout the Asheville area, while enhancing the destination’s sense of place as well as the region’s history and character.
 The program aligns with the Asheville area destination brand, which invites visitors to have a personal experience each time they visit.
 Program objectives include:

 - Increase overnight room stays

 - Increase economic impact by guiding visitors throughout the County

 - Create repeat visitation by increasing awareness of depth of destination

 - Reflect and expand the Asheville area destination brand